-If you are considering using an

-Uninterruptible Power Supply (UPS) to guarantee operation of your Vescent products through a brown out or black out, great care should be taken in choosing the model.
+If you are considering using an Uninterruptible Power Supply (UPS) to guarantee operation of your Vescent products through a brown out or black out, great care should be taken in choosing the model.
 Lower cost models tend to produce modified square wave voltage profiles.
-The highfrequency components of such a voltage profile may interact poorly with the D2-005 (and down-stream active Vescent modules).
+The highfrequency components of such a wave voltage profiles.
+The high-frequency components of such a voltage profile may interact poorly with the D2-005 (and down-stream active Vescent modules).
 If you do choose to use a UPS, select a model that will provide a sine wave voltage profile without higher harmonic components to avoid potential damage to your high-value equipment.

-Both Temp control loops can be toggled with a board-level switch located under the PID tuning switches.
+Both temp control loops can be toggled with a board-level switch located under the PID tuning switches.
 If you are experiencing problems with either of your temp loops, please toggle this switch off and then on again, as it's possible for the switch to get bumped into an intermittent position where it looks on, but is off.
 The most common symptom of this issue is that the faulty temp loop's front panel LED will turn red, but this does not always happen.